Updated: June 8, 2026

 Instagram Live: Great for casual, mobile-first engagement.
 Ideal if your audience skews younger or if you already post Stories often.

 YouTube Livestreams or Premieres: Best for longer-form Q&A, especially if you’re premiering a new song or video.
-It’s a more polished vibe.
+It gives a more polished vibe.

 TikTok Live: Strong algorithmic reach if you have over 1,000 followers.
 Works well for off-the-cuff questions.

-Pick one platform you’re already active on and test a Q&A session at least once, even if your audience is small.
-Low turnout doesn’t mean failure; it’s data.
+Pick a platform you’re already active on and test a Q&A session at least once, even if your audience is small.
+Don’t worry about low turnout…if it happens, it doesn’t mean failure, because it’s still data you can use.

 Prepping for Your Session (Without Overthinking It)